 We still have a problem, however, because this discussion remains focused primarily on the discourse of elites, whether in a top-to-top coordinative discourse or in a top-down communicative discourse.
 Mostly, however, in addition to any formalized, elite processes of coordinative consultation and whatever the elite-led processes of communicative deliberation, the public has a whole range of ways of arguing about and responding to elite-produced policies.
 The media, for example, are often key to framing the terms of the communicative discourse, creating narratives, arguments, and images that become determinant of interpretations of a given set of events.
-In the case of the financial market crises, we could mention the Barings bank debacle, when the British bank spectacularly collapsed as a result of the unauthorized trading of Nick Leeson.
-This crisis was personalized in terms of a "rogue trader" as opposed to being generalized as a deeper critique of the internationalized banking system (Hudson and Martin 2010), just as Martha Stewart became the poster child for the early 2000s financial crisis, and Bernie Madoff for the 2008 crisis.
+In the case of the financial market crises, the framing has generally been personalized in terms of a rogue player rather than generalized as a deeper critique of the international banking system, as in the case of the Barings bank debacle (Hudson and Martin 2010), or when Martha Stewart became the poster child for the early 2000s financial crisis and Bernie Madoff for the 2008 crisis.

 Social movements are also significant forces in a "bottom-up" communicative discourse.
 Scholars who focus on "contentious politics" demonstrate the many ways in which leaders, social movement activists, along with everyday actors spur change through ideas that contest the status quo, conveyed by discourse that persuades others to join in protest, which in turn generates debate and argumentation (e.g., Aminzade et al. 2001; Della Porta 2009).
-Charlotte Epstein's (2008) account of how "Moby Dick" became "Moby Doll" is a clear demonstration of the way in which social movements coalesced against the whaling industry and, determined to save the whale, were able to change ideas through a communicative discourse that led to radically altered policies negotiated in the trans-national coordinative sphere.
+Charlotte Epstein's (2008) account of how "Moby Dick" became "Moby Doll" is a clear demonstration of the way in which social movements were able to change ideas through a communicative discourse that led to radically altered policies negotiated in the trans-national coordinative sphere.